 - 3.4 Tables 4a and 4b show customer relationships, as assessed by Financial Advisory Firms, deemed to pose a higher risk of money laundering, and the level of politically exposed persons ("PEPs") among the customer base.
-PEPs include people with prominent public jobs who may be in a position to abuse their role for private gain. - 3.5 At the end of 2019 Financial Advisory Firms reported 81 customers who are, or are associated with, a PEP (2018: 112), including only 3 related to foreign PEPs (2018: 3).
+PEPs5 include people with prominent public jobs who may be in a position to abuse their role for private gain. - 3.5 At the end of 2021 Financial Advisory Firms reported 105 customers who are, or are associated with, a PEP6 (2020: 80), including only 3 related to foreign PEPs (2020: 5).
 Firms are required to identify PEPs at the start of a business relationship and, through effective monitoring, if any persons subsequently become PEPs.
 Firms are required by law to undertake enhanced checks and monitoring of all customers who are, or are associated with, foreign PEPs and any domestic PEPs who the Firm assesses as posing a higher risk.

-&lt;sup>5 PEP is defined in the Anti-Money Laundering and Countering the Financing of Terrorism Code 2019.
+5 PEP is defined in the Anti-Money Laundering and Countering the Financing of Terrorism Code 2019.

-&lt;sup>6 The actual number of individual (natural) PEPs may be lower than the number of customers reported.
+6 The actual number of individual (natural) PEPs may be lower than the number of customers reported.